mapswipe/mapswipe/README.md

 Welcome to the Mapswipe app.
 This is the app that is distributed through mapswipe.org.
 It was initially developed by Doctors without Borders as part of the Missing Maps project.

 # Technology Used:
 - Our entire backend runs on Firebase.
-It is protected with security rules so that users and contributors to this open source project can not cause damage.
-In the near future, we might set up a dev environemnt and open source the project.
 - The app is written entirely in react native
 - The workers on the backend are running on Google Cloud